 Young people sometimes email me but I don’t know their age unless they tell me – and I only have their word for that.
 I do not deliberately keep their email address (but Gmail, Microsoft Outlook and iCloud would save it in my account).
 As I am not “processing” their data, I am not required to ask for parental consent.
 I reply to the email and do not contact them again.

-Young people may sometimes comment on my social media posts or videos.
+Young people may sometimes comment on my social media posts.
 I don’t know their ages unless they tell me.
 If they mention their ages I will immediately delete their comment.

 I have done everything I can to prevent this by strongly password-protecting and firewalling my computer and website as well as protecting my accounts with two step authentication where possible.
 If any of those organisations were to be compromised, I will take steps to follow their advice immediately.